-I ♥ my keto diet.
+I loved my keto diet.
 And, no, love is not too strong a word.
-Like iodine and organics, kombucha and tabatas, I ain’t givin’ it up.
-I’ve been on the ketogenic diet for a year now.
-My energy is up and sustained, focus is better than it’s been in years, sleep is much improved, plus I’ve lost 19 pounds and 2 inches from each of the 3 major circumferences.
+Like iodine and organics, kombucha and tabatas, it served me well.
+I was on the ketogenic diet for just over 2 years: my energy improved, focus was better than it had been in years, sleep much improved, and I lost 19 pounds and 2 inches from each of the 3 major circumferences.

-Ketones are a much longer burning, higher quality fuel than sugar.
+Ketones are a much longer burning, higher quality fuel than glucose.
 Sugar burns out fast, like kindling.
-When it’s gone, you crave more fuel, usually in the form of carbs which turn to sugar in your body… which burns out fast.
-See the cycle?
+When it’s gone, you crave more fuel, usually in the form of carbs which turn to sugar in your body… which burns out fast. it is truly a vicious cycle!

-Interestingly, we humans are born fat-burners.
-Somewhere along the way, we become sugar burners.
+Interestingly, we humans are born in ketosis, born fat-burners.
+Somewhere along the way, we become sugar burners!

 Here’s a correlation for you.
 I don’t know if you’ve noticed, but Americans are FAT.
 As a woman who’s battled her weight all her life (shopping in the Chubbettes at 6yo, ya’ll), I know that misery.
 The only reason I’m not huge today is because I had a “come to Jesus” health crisis.
 It scared the crap outta me and my family.
 When I got well enough, I started learning about health, fell in with the Weston A Price Foundation, then started implementing everything I learned.